hsanchez/hsanchez.github.io/about/index.md

 I am a Computer Scientist in the Computer Science Lab (CSL) at [SRI International](https://www.sri.com/).
-My research, at SRI, combines large scale program repository mining with foundational ideas underlying data curation and program analysis in order to create hybrid human-computer systems.
+My research, at SRI, combines large scale program repository mining and machine learning with foundational ideas underlying data curation and program analysis in order to create hybrid human-computer systems.

 At [CSL](http://www.csl.sri.com/), I work on leveraging big data analytics applied to code to develop radically different approaches for automatically constructing, verifying, and explaining complex programs.
-My research blends numerous CS subfields from software engineering, to source code curation, to "big code" analytics.
+My research blends numerous CS subfields from software engineering, to machine learning, to source code curation, and to "big code" analytics.

 At [UC Santa Cruz](http://www.ucsc.edu/), the focus of my research was on making code foraging less informal and more thoughtful.
 This research introduced the